Alabama Boat Registration Fees, Renewal & Title Rules (2026)

 Do non-residents need to register in Alabama?

-Non-residents with valid home-state registration may operate in Alabama for up to 60 consecutive days.
+Non-residents with valid home-state numbering may operate in Alabama for up to 90 consecutive days before Alabama numbering is required.

 Do I need a boating safety certificate in Alabama?

-If born after April 28, 1954, you need a valid boater safety certification.
-Alabama has one of the earliest birth-date cutoffs in the nation.
+If born after April 28, 1954, you need a valid boater safety certification unless an exemption applies.

 How do I transfer a boat in Alabama?